-Special Circumstance - A student who has not been convicted of a policy violation, but voluntarily seeks help by entering a 30- or 45-day inpatient treatment program for substance use/abuse will be eligible for extra-curricular activities immediately upon his/her return to school (first and second occurrence).
+Special Circumstance - A student who has not been convicted of a policy violation, but voluntarily seeks help by entering a 30- or 45-day inpatient treatment program for substance use/abuse will be eligible for extra curricular activities immediately upon his/her return to school (first and second occurrence).

 - C. All students will begin high school with a clean slate.
 High School begins in the summer following 8th grade, and the Good Conduct Policy remains in effect year around. - D. Students who go 365 days without a violation will be placed back on Step 1 (1st Occurrence). - E. The period of ineligibility attaches immediately upon a finding of the violation if the student is currently engaged in an extracurricular activity.
 If not currently engaged or if the ineligibility is not completed during the current activity, is begun or carried over to the time the student seeks to go out for the next activity or contest.
 However, if the period of time between a violation and an activity is twelve calendar months or more, the student shall not serve an ineligibility period for the violation. - F. An ineligible student shall attend all practices or rehearsals but may not "suit up" nor perform/participate.
-If the student drops out of an activity prior to completion of the period of ineligibility, the penalty or remainder of the penalty will attach when the student next seeks to go out for an activity. - G. Students will not be allowed to begin a season in progress and must finish a season in good standing with the coach/sponsor and administration to use it as suspension time. - H. If denial of a violation is followed by later conviction, the denial serves as the first offense, and the second offense penalty is instated. - I. Students who are ineligible at the conclusion of an activity shall not receive a letter or award for that activity. - J. If a student transfers in from another Iowa school or school district and the student had not yet completed a period of ineligibility for a violation of a Good Conduct Rule in the previous school or school district, the student shall be ineligible if the administration determines that there is general knowledge in our school district of the fact of the student's violation in the previous district.
+If the student drops out of an activity prior to completion of the period of ineligibility, the penalty or remainder of the penalty will attach when the student next seeks to go out for an activity. - G. Students will not be allowed to begin a season in progress and must finish a season in good standing with the coach/sponsor and administration to use it as suspension time. - H. If denial of a violation is followed by later conviction, the denial serves as the first offense, and the second offense penalty is instated. - I. Students who are ineligible at the conclusion of an activity shall not receive a letter or award for that activity. - J. If a student transfers in from another Iowa school or school district and the student had not yet completed a period of ineligibility for a violation of a Good Conduct Rule in the previous school or school district, the student shall be ineligible if the administration determines that there is general knowledge in our school district of the fact of the student's violation in the previous district. - K. Appeals: - Any student who is found by the administration to have violated the Good Conduct Rule may appeal this determination to the superintendent by contacting the superintendent within 3 days of being advised of the violation.
+The penalty will be in effect pending the superintendent's decision. - If the student is still dissatisfied, he or she may appeal to the school board by filing a written appeal with the board secretary at least 24 hours prior to the next board meeting.
+The review by the board will be in closed session unless the student's parent/guardian (or the student, if student is 18) requests an open session.
+The grounds for the appeal to the school board are limited to the following: the student did not violate the Good Conduct Rule; the student was given inadequate due process in the investigation and determination; or the penalty is in violation of the Handbook Rule or Board Policy.
+The penalty will remain in effect pending the outcome of the meeting with the board. - If the school board reverses the decision of the administration, the student shall be immediately eligible and shall have any record of the ineligibility period and violation deleted from the student's record.